- Simplify your annual giving

 - The Foundation handles all administrative responsibilities, freeing you to focus on the joy of giving.

-- Pass on to your children the right to recommend distributions from your fund.
+- Pass on to your children or other beneficiary the right to recommend distributions from your fund.

 - Participate in our Donor Advised Fund Investment Program and recommend how your fund's assets are invested in up to four mutual funds.